 Largest Study of its Kind: Kaiser ACE Study

-The idea of ACEs came from the 1995-1997 CDC-Kaiser ACE Study that analyzed childhood experiences from over 17,000 people.
+The idea came from the 1995-1997 CDC-Kaiser ACE Study, which analyzed childhood experiences of over 17,000 people.
 A physical assessment was also done on these individuals.
 The data found that ACEs are common across all populations.
-However, the more ACEs a child is exposed to, the more likely they are to suffer from alcoholism, drug abuse, obesity, depression and other chronic health conditions.
+However, the more Adverse Childhood Experiences a child is exposed to, the more likely they are to suffer from alcoholism, drug abuse, obesity, depression and other chronic health conditions.

 Here is a breakdown of the various ACEs, categorized by abuse, household challenges and neglect.

 - Sexual abuse

 - Mental illness in the household